 The movie opens with a death – an obituary and a funeral service for matriarch Ellen Leigh – a “secretive woman” of many “private rituals” according to her daughter, Annie (Toni Collette), who is having a hard time mourning her as someone she “didn’t really know.”
-But of course, Grandma Leigh is far from gone from the story, in fact, her appearance early on in the film as a ghost sends a clear signal that she’s still very much a part of the picture – not to mention the fact that her grave gets desecrated soon after the funeral.
+But Grandma Leigh is far from gone from the story, in fact, her appearance early on in the film as a ghost sends a clear signal that she’s still very much a part of the picture – not to mention the fact that her grave gets desecrated soon after the funeral.

 When Annie drops by a grief counseling support group meeting, she reveals that her mother had D.I.D.
 (Dissociative Identity Disorder) as well as dementia before she died, that Annie’s father had “died of starvation”, and that her brother had committed suicide and blamed his mother for it, citing that she was “trying to put people inside him.”

 Annie attends to all this and much of what occurs throughout the movie with a detached matter-of-factness and a twinge of disbelief and confusion, yet she also references multiple times that she has feelings of guilt and self-blame.
-We learn that she had been estranged from her mother and had kept Peter far away from his grandmother’s grasp, but later “gave” Charlie to her to make up for it, allowing her to “sink her claws into her”.
+We learn that she’d been estranged from her mother and had intentionally kept Peter far away from his grandmother’s grasp, but later “gave” Charlie to her to make up for it, allowing her to “sink her claws into her”.
 (One (particularly disturbing) diorama shows Annie caring for baby Charlie in bed, while a sickly-looking Grandma offers up her own breast to feed Charlie with).

-When an unspeakable tragedy strikes (yes that scene, that shocking and utterly distressing scene) it becomes the catalyst for the family’s emotional, psychological and ultimately, physical descent into hell.
+When an unspeakable tragedy strikes (yes that scene, that shocking and utterly distressing scene) it becomes the final catalyst for the family’s emotional, psychological and ultimately, physical descent into hell.
 Eventually we learn that Grandma had been the head of a cult that worships a demon named Paimon (his symbol appears throughout the film), and that she had a long-cultivated plan to use one of Annie’s children as Paimon’s healthy human host body.
 Paimon had first possessed Charlie, but his true and final target is Peter.

 How much agency or control do we have to escape the curses, demons or traits of our parents?
 This is essentially the main question Hereditary asks, and it’s referenced early on and again later in the film in one of Peter’s classes, in which his teacher discusses Greek tragedies and mythology, including the tale of Iphigenia, whose father sacrificed her to the gods as payback for a mistake he had made.
 The teacher asks the class whether a story is more tragic if the persons involved have control over their actions or whether it’s more tragic if they’re controlled by pre-determined forces, such as fate or some will of the gods.

-Annie tries to maintain control of her situation with her dioramas and genuine efforts to be a good mother.
+Annie tries to maintain control with her dioramas and genuine efforts to be a good mother.
 But time and again she comes up against forces beyond her control, such as her sleepwalking episodes in which she inadvertently tries to hurt her children.
 She doesn’t consciously want to harm them, but her mother’s curse has been cast, and it controls Annie despite her best waking intentions.

 Likewise, when Charlie loses her head against the telephone pole, we see the symbol of Paimon is carved into it, indicating that there are forces at work beyond the mere fact of Peter’s irresponsibility.

-Annie eventually determines that she herself is the key to preventing Paimon from possessing Peter, citing “I’m the only one who can stop this.”
-Thanks to the help of her new “friend” Joan (Ann Dowd) (who is actually part of the cult), Annie conjures Charlie’s spirit in a seance, and becomes possessed by her for a moment – but Steve thinks it’s all nonsense.
-After Peter — controlled by Charlie/Paimon — smashes his own face into his desk during school, and with added pressure building from work, Annie destroys her dioramas before finding her mother’s bloated, rotting, headless corpse in the attic (how’s that for a metaphor?), along with photo-books and notes spelling out Ellen’s sinister, occult-fueled plans.
+Annie eventually determines that she herself is the key to preventing the demon from possessing Peter, citing “I’m the only one who can stop this.”
+Thanks to the help of her new “friend” Joan (Ann Dowd) (who is actually a member of the cult), Annie conjures Charlie’s spirit in a seance, and becomes possessed by her for a moment – but Steve thinks it’s all nonsense.
+After Peter – controlled by Charlie/Paimon – smashes his own face into his desk during school, and with added pressure building from work, Annie destroys her dioramas before finding her mother’s bloated, rotting, headless corpse in the attic (how’s that for a metaphor?), along with photo-books and notes spelling out Ellen’s sinister, occult-fueled plans.